 The Barbellion Prize is a book prize dedicated to the furtherance of ill and disabled voices in writing.
 The prize is awarded annually to an author whose work has best represented the experience of chronic illness and/or disability.

 The awarded work can be of any genre: in fiction, memoir, biography, poetry, or critical non-fiction from around the world - whether it is in English, in translation, traditionally published, or self-published.

-The prize is named in homage to the English diarist W.N.P Barbellion, who wrote eloquently on his life with multiple sclerosis (MS) before his death in 1919.
+The prize is named in tribute to English diarist W.N.P.
+Barbellion, who wrote eloquently on his life with multiple sclerosis (MS) before his death in 1919.

-Eligibility for the prize consists in the author’s presentation of life with a long-term chronic illness or disability, whether that be in the form of blindness, MS, cystic fibrosis, dwarfism, or another comparable condition that may substantially define one’s life.
+Eligibility for the prize is predicated on the author’s presentation of life with a long-term chronic illness or disability, whether that be in the form of blindness, MS, cystic fibrosis, dwarfism, or another comparable condition that may substantially define one’s life.

-Authors - such as those in a carer's capacity - who themselves are not ill may be considered for the prize if their work is truly exceptional as an articulation of life with illness, but authors who themselves deal with illness or disability will take priority in the expression of their experiences and in selection for the prize.
+Authors - such as those in a carer's capacity - who themselves are not disabled may be considered for the prize if their work is truly exceptional as an articulation of life with illness, but authors who themselves deal personally with illness or disability will take priority in any selection for the prize.

-What is important is not any particular moral or message in a given work but rather a genuine illustration of life with illness, disease, or disability
+What is important to us is not just any particular moral or message in a given work... but more so a greater visibility for, and a genuine illustration of, life with illness, disease, impairment, or disability.